 blog image - how to convert your baby nursery into a toddler room

 Time flies.
-It didn’t seem long ago your newborn arrived.
+It didn’t seem too long ago your newborn arrived.
 Now your baby is outgrowing his/her nursery.
 So you realize it is the time to transition the nursery into a toddler room.

 Although it sounds like a fun task to accomplish, convert your baby’s nursery into a toddler room does require a lot of plan and effort.